 Another piece moves.
 We are very much alike.
 Both highly competitive, and we've run out of opponents.
 We beat them all.
 That's why we only play with each other.
 Yes, sometimes there are challenges.
 But we're equally matched.
 It's said that to get better, you must always play with a better opponent.
 But what there is left for you when you're the best?
-Luckily we're blessed, in some ironical way.
+Luckily, we're blessed, in some ironical way.
 We have each other, and we're getting better with each game.
 I win, he loses.
 He wins, I lose.
 The perfect ratio.
 We complete each other perfecting ourselves with each game we play.
 We stopped keeping score years ago.
 Now we just raise the stakes.
 Every game comes with a bet but never for money.
 That would be insulting.
 Our relation is above financial interest.
-We about who gets to do the dishes.
-Who gets to take the garbage.
+We bet on who gets to do the dishes.
+Or who gets to take the garbage out.
 Who gets to do the nice things while the other one stays home dwelling of his defeat.

 We never play chess without a bet.
 This time the bet is simple.
 I win, I get to go on a date with my girl.
 And I get to take the car.
 He wins, he gets to go on a date with his girl.
 The loser doesn't show up for his date.
 It's silly but motivating.
 I never try my best without proper motivation.
 And when I have nothing to lose, I have no intentions of trying.
 But with high stakes like now, that it's clear for both of us.
 The game is on.